Check out or latest addition to the product line-up: CYBREI Cranks and components!

 What kind of equipment do we use?

-For 2024, we have upgraded to the state of the art Aerosensor system to provide robust and reliable rest results.
+Since 2024, we have been using the state of the art Aerosensor system to provide robust and reliable rest results.
 With this new sensor suite, the accuracy of our measurements has improved dramatically this season.
 The error rates of our measurements are well below 1% and often below 0.4% on days with still weather.

 As changes in rider position can drastically influence the measurements, we also use the Aerobody sensor to keep track of the position.